Rohit04121998/Anime-Analysis/README.md

 4. Set data and logging paths in the `settings.yml` file or leave as it is.

+5. (Optional) Change the `entries` values as required in `queries.py` file to make a custom query template.
+If changed, `data_process.py` file should be changed accordingly.

 ## Folder Structure 📁

 ```plaintext